 Cons: More expensive because of extra features

-Unfortunately, there have been several cases of leaking units that create a puddle of water beneath them with each use.
+Unfortunately, there have been several cases of units that stop working or that create a puddle of water beneath them with each use.

-As long as your Pallas unit doesn’t leak, it’s a high-value purchase considering the price.
+As long as your unit works, it’s a decent purchase considering the price.

 7. Air Innovations Cool Mist Digital Humidifier